Satan and Adam

 Satan and Adam was an American blues duo consisting of Sterling Magee, known by his stage name "Mister Satan" (May 20, 1936 – 6 September 2020, in Gulfport, Florida), and Adam Gussow (born April 3, 1958 in New York City, New York), who were a fixture on Harlem's sidewalks in the late 1980s and early 1990s.

-Magee sang in a style that fuses blues with elements of soul and rap, playing electric guitar with withering intensity, and used both feet to stomp out polyrhythms on a homemade percussion setup that included hi-hat cymbals topped with tambourines and maracas.
-Gussow played amplified harmonica in an equally fluent and original way.
+Magee sang in a style that fuses blues with elements of soul and rap, playing electric guitar, and used both feet to stomp out polyrhythms on a homemade percussion setup that included hi-hat cymbals topped with tambourines and maracas.
+Gussow played amplified harmonica.
 Together, Satan and Adam have, as journalist Richard Skelley noted, "redefined and shaped the sound of modern blues so much that 'I Want You' from their Harlem Blues debut was included on a Rhino Records release, Modern Blues of the 1990s.

 History

 Magee was raised in St. Petersburg, Florida.
 A sometime-songwriter for Jesse Stone, Magee recorded several near-hits on Ray Charles's Tangerine label in the early 1960s, including "Get in My Arms Little Girl."
 His proficiency on guitar earned him gigs with a number of rhythm-and-blues performers, including James Brown, King Curtis, Big Maybelle, Joey Dee and the Starliters, and a transvestite duo known as The Illusions That Create Confusion.
 In the mid 1970s, he played sessions with Paul Winley and the Harlem Underground, a loose-knit unit that included George Benson.

 In the late 1970s, Magee gave up guitar, refused to be identified by his birth-name and demanded that his associates call him 'Satan'.
 His longtime friend and business manager, Bobby Robinson rented him an apartment and put a guitar in his hands.
 Soon Magee was strolling the streets, playing for what he later referred to as his "wino buddies."
 By 1983, he had added a hi-hat cymbal to his mix and begun to perform as a one-man band on 125th Street in front of the New York Telephone Company office, sometimes accompanied by drummer Pancho Morales and other musicians.